 - Pick up one topic everyday and discuss amongst yourselves while each member puts in some ideas, at the end there will be enough knowledge on the topic.

-A. Preparation for SAT in a month may be possible for some but may be a herculean task for others.
-The previous knowledge is key to preparing for SAT.
+SAT Preparation in a month may be possible for some but may not be for others.
+The previous knowledge if appropriate then its possible.
 If the student has a strong background in any of the two sections of SAT or in both sections of SAT, they can easily prepare for SAT in a month because they just have to brush up their skills.
-However, others not falling in any of these categories will have to buy more time to prepare for SAT exam.
+While others with zero knowledge will not be able to do so.

 Predict your IELTS, TOEFL, and PTE in just 4 steps!